University of Wisconsin-Stevens Point

 I am currently serving as Assistant Professor of Percussion at the University of Wisconsin-Stevens Point.
-My duties include teaching applied lessons and percussion fundamentals for music education majors, directing the UWSP percussion ensemble, and teaching percussion pedagogy courses.
 I am blessed to work with such terrific students and value every day with them.
-They teach me as much as I hope to teach them.

 Private Lesson Study

 Please use the contact link above if you are interested in private lesson study.

 I am available for clinics, masterclasses, and workshops and enjoy working with students of all ages and ability levels.
 If you would like to schedule me for your event, please click on the contact heading.
 Examples of past clinics are listed below with brief explanation, but topics could be customized for your needs.

 Auxiliary Percussion Instrument Performance and Techniques for Music Educators.
 This clinic focuses on sound production techniques for triangle, tambourine, cymbals (crash and suspended), woodblock, and castanets.
 Other instruments could be added or the previous list could be edited depending on time constraints.